ErnaneJ/ruby-edge-detection-threads/README.md

 - The [main program](./src/main.rb) processes four distinct images located in the [assets folder](./assets).
 - The project's core class is [ImageProcessing](./src/models/image_processing.rb), tailored exclusively for this problem.
 The code contains detailed information about methods and usage.
 - The only library/gem used in this project is MiniMagick, as indicated in the Gemfile.
-- No external libraries were required, not even for implementing threads, as Ruby 3.2.0 (2022-12-25 revision a528908271) [x86_64-linux] natively includes the [Thread class](https://ruby-doc.org/core-2.5.1/Thread.html).
+- No external libraries were required for implementing threads, as Ruby 3.2.0 (2022-12-25 revision a528908271) [x86_64-linux] natively includes the [Thread class](https://ruby-doc.org/core-2.5.1/Thread.html).

 ## 📊 Results